English / Español

 Sexual exploitation erodes a person’s human right to dignity, equality, autonomy, and physical and mental well-being.

-Our international headquarters based in New York City engages in advocacy and awareness raising on an international, national and local level and supports survivor leaders’ advocacy efforts.
+Our international headquarters based in New York City engages in legislative advocacy and awareness raising on an international, national and local level and supports survivor leadership.
 We don’t provide direct services, such as housing, medical services, trauma-informed counseling, education or job trainings, to victims of sex trafficking and sexual exploitation.
 However, we do partner with direct service providers and survivor-led organizations to support their work and inform our own advocacy efforts.
 Our regional offices, CATW-LAC in Mexico City and CATW-AP in Manila, both provide different direct services to victims and survivors on the ground in their areas.
-For more information check out CATW-LAC and CATW-AP’s pages.
 If you are looking for help for yourself or a loved one, please view our list of resources.

 • PO Box 7160, JAF Station, New York, NY 10116 USA